 Activities that add value and are efficient

 There are some activities that bring in the revenues for a company.
 Most of these activities are easy to identify and are thus added first, Nevertheless, there are some such activities that may be adding value directly but are associated with other activities and thus are missed or instead I should misjudge at times.
 We should be careful enough to analyze every activity properly enough and accordingly categorize them.

-Flow as the name suggests in about performing activities in the right manner and devouring the processes and activities that would ruin the low otherwise.
-In real terms this involves ensuring both physical flows and logical flows are in line.
-Physical flows include materials, finished goods, paperwork and the like, and logical flows mean how information is passed around and how system transactions are carried out etc.
+Flow as the name suggests is about performing activities in the right manner and devouring the processes and activities that would ruin the low otherwise.
+In real terms, this involves ensuring both physical flows and logical flows are in line.
+Physical flows include materials, finished goods, paperwork, logical flows.
+It means information is passed around and completed system transactions.

-The flow of important is the deciding factor for the success of any organization.
+The flow of importance is the deciding factor for the success of any organization.
 However, despite it being such a critical concern it is most of the time ignored and is very much underrated.
-In terms of ERP, your flow is created during the implementation phase of your new system.
-At the implementation, stage companies are often keen to get the thing live and afterward iron out any issues that they may find.
-However many CIOs and CTOs say that this is something that should be avoided as far as Lean ERP Implementation is concerned.
+A flow gets generated in the implementation phase.
+At the implementation, stage companies are often keen to get the thing live and afterward iron out any issues.
+However many CIOs and CTOs say that should be avoided as far as Lean ERP Implementation is concerned.
 This makes it clear, Why the changes that need to be done are mapped out prior to the implementation.
 This way your ERP delivers a better flow.